Jahnic/Portfolio/README.md

 # Portfolio
 Data-science related projects either developed on my own or in collaboration with others.
-As this repository grows, I attempt to highlight skills and competencies reflective of my current state.
+As this repository grows, I attempt to highlight skills and competencies reflective of my current state of competencies.

 ___